Last updated: March 2014

 Fixed Server Roles

-Logins can, where necessary, be assigned to a number of fixed server roles so that the SA can delegate some, or all, of the administration task.
-These roles are:
+Logins can, where necessary, be assigned to one or more fixed server roles so that the SA can delegate some, or all, of the administration task.
+These roles are more relevant to automated processes than for adminstrative roles.
+These Server Roles are:

 - can perform any activity, and has complete control over all database functions.